zhanghai/MaterialColdStart/README.md

     </activity>
     ```

-5. Finally in your `MainActivity.java`, set the theme back for the normal window background:
+5. Finally in your `MainActivity.java`, set the theme back for the normal window background, which will be transitioned into:

     ```java
     public class MainActivity extends AppCompatActivity {